 Bioavailability of Nutrients - The Nutrition of Micronutrients

-Bioavailability of food is an important issue in nutrition.
-But, trying to calculate quantitatively how much of each known nutrient you are getting out of your diet is both a waste of time and impossible to do.
+Trying to calculate quantitatively how much of each known nutrient you are getting out of your diet is both a waste of time and impossible to do.
 It is recommended that you do not try to quantify your intake of specific Micronutrients from your diet.

 Highlights of Bioavailability of Nutrients - The Nutrition of Micronutrients: